rbrastad/data-PULL/README.md

 ##  Store

-When data is going to be stored we need to tell where and how to store the data.
+When data is going to be stored we need to tell where and how to store that data.
 This is done in the store configuration node.

-The config below tell us that data returned from the pull response is going to be saved in the chucknorris repo and in the master branch.
+The config below tells us that the returned data from the pull response is going to be saved in the chucknorris repo and in the master branch.
 If the repo does not exist.
 We will create it and name it chucknorris.
-If no branch is present in store.repo.create the default branch is master.
+If no branch is present in store.repo.create the default branch is created (master).

     // store parent node.
 Where and how to store pull request data store : {